-Generally, this error arises when you try to alter the table structure like changing the data type.
-In SQL Server Management Studio, there are certain actions for which it drops the table and creates it again.
+This error generally arises when you try to alter the table structure, such as changing the data type.
+In SQL Server Management Studio, specific actions are performed by dropping the table and creating it again.

 - You are trying to reorder the columns.